-In addition to the above, ART outcomes of nine IVF clinics located in Europe are included in the clinical evaluation report of Density Gradient media (data not publicly available).
+In addition to the above, ART outcomes of nine IVF clinics located in Europe are included in the clinical evaluation report of Density gradient media (data not publicly available).
 IVF centers were asked to provide clinical data using Density Gradient media or when ART data is published in national registers, to sign a statement that Density Gradient media were used during their ART procedures during a certain time period.
-Overall, it could be concluded that the ART outcomes of the IVF centres are consistent or above the national averages of their country or are consistent with the ART outcomes published in the ESHRE paper (most recent paper: (Smeenk et al. 2023)), indicating that Density Gradient media of FertiPro NV not interfere with the general ART procedures.
+Overall, it could be concluded that the ART outcomes of the IVF centres are consistent or above the national averages of their country or are consistent with the ART outcomes published in the ESHRE paper (Wyns et al. 2021), indicating that Density Gradient media of FertiPro NV not interfere with the general ART procedures.